 Hair loss is now a problem faced by more and more people.
 When having a hair loss situation, a lot of people will find some remedies to make hair grow, but many ways are not very good, and even the situation of hair loss is getting worse.

 There are many factors of hair loss.
 In daily life, we can improve hair loss through diet therapy.
 Drinking tea is a good choice for it.

-China has thousands of years of tea culture.
-It must be reasonable for tea to have such a long history.
-Drinking tea appropriately and absorbing the nutrients in the tea such as tea polyphenols, amino acids, and vitamins are not only beneficial to hair growth and hair care but also good for anti-aging.
+Tea contains many kinds of nutrients such as tea polyphenols, amino acids, trace elements, and vitamins, which are not only beneficial to hair growth and hair care but also effective for anti-aging.

 The essence of bad hair growth is that it loses faster than it grows.
 We should know why the hair loses and how to treat it.

 Chemical alopecia: chemical factors can cause hair color to change and even hair loss.